According to the Family Resources Survey, there are over 14 million disabled people in the United Kingdom (U.K).

 ISO 30071-1 Digital Accessibility Standard

 Inspired by the British Standard BS 8878, ISO 30071-1 international process-oriented standard was released to be the Code of Practice for creating accessible ICT products and services on 28th May 2019.
 The standard supersedes BS 8878 and represents guidance on how organizations can embed accessibility considerations into their processes to impact digital inclusion and accessibility.
-The standard provides guidance on how organizations can embed accessibility into their software development lifecycle process, into key organizational and technical policies such as procurement, assessment of accessibility risk, etc.
+The standard provides guidance on how organizations can embed accessibility into their software development lifecycle process, and into key organizational and technical policies such as procurement, assessment of accessibility risk, etc.

 WCAG 2.0/2.1 AA Compliance

-Equality Act 2010 covers the accessibility of all UK web sites and promotes a fair and more equal society.
+Equality Act 2010 covers the accessibility of all UK websites and promotes a fair and more equal society.
 The act has somewhat given a nudge to WCAG 2.1 level AA.
 The public sector websites, however, through the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 are mandated to meet the standard and publish an accessibility statement as regards their level of compliance.
-Websites published before 23 September 2018 must compliant by 23 September 2020 while new, existing, or outsourced mobile applications must comply with by 23 June 2021.
+Websites published before 23 September 2018 must be compliant by 23 September 2020 while new, existing, or outsourced mobile applications must comply by 23 June 2021.

 The key to providing equal access to users with disabilities, staying compliant, and avoiding legal action is to follow the WCAG 2.0/2.1 Level AA conformance requirement in making your site accessible.
-Perform testings using automated accessibility testing tools and perform usability testing through disabled users to understand barriers.
+Perform tests using automated accessibility testing tools and perform usability testing through disabled users to understand barriers.
 It is equally important to keep testing after removing accessibility barriers on the site and provide an accessibility statement as a mechanism to inform your visitors of your level of compliance.

 Looking for web accessibility solutions and how to make your web content compliant?
 Visit our web accessibility solutions reviews page to find the ideal solution for your organization.
-Don’t operate in the U.K? check our repository of international web accessibility laws to know which law applies.
+Don’t operate in the UK? check our repository of international web accessibility laws to know which law applies.